ajhyttin/blica/README.md

 -Outputting sources in a sample data form.

--Running several different seeds and ce
+-Running several different seeds.

+-Adding the log-likelihood function calculations to run a likelihood based method (which is inefficient in practice).

 How to use:
 -----------